- mMinor Available

 Fashion Merchandising and Product Development

-- understand the relationship between culturally diverse consumers and the consumer behavior process to achieve success in apparel business
+You will graduate from this college degree course with an understanding of the relationship between culturally diverse consumers of fashion and the ability to use the consumer behavior process to achieve success in the apparel business.

 Internships and Careers

-Our students complete internships with merchants, product developers and retailers at store and corporate levels.
+Our students complete two internships with merchants, product developers and retailers at store and corporate levels globally, meaning that you will graduate with at least two professional experiences.

 GO FAR in your career